helium/HIP/00XX-lorawan-committee.md

 The committee must consist of at least:
  - an independent chair (not connected to either DEWI or Helium Inc)
- - three LoRaWAN and/or RF engineering experts, to ensure appropriate technical expertise is maintained specific issues
+ - three LoRaWAN and/or RF engineering experts, to ensure appropriate technical expertise is maintained
  - one person with a practical understanding of the operational, technical and logistical facets
  - one standards development/regulation specialist.